F5Networks/f5-nfv-solutions/supported/plugins/f5-gilan-plugin/README.md

 ## About the f5-gilan-plugin
 You will find multiple versions of this plugin in this repository.
 Blueprints are programmed to use a specific plugin version, or later.
 If you have downloaded multiple versions of this f5-gilan-plugin and you want the associated blueprint to use a specific version of the plugin, then you must [specify which plugin version](#multiversions).

-Consult the version readme files to learn more about version-specific changes and features.
+Consult the individual version readme files to learn more about version-specific changes and features.

 ### Download plugins